LXJS/training-webrtc/WORKSHOP.md

 1. Consider separating the WebRTC complexity into it's own separate file or "module".
 This way, the rest of the video chat application doesn't need to understand the WebRTC internals.
-An example of doing this well it [simple-peer](https://github.com/feross/simple-peer)
+An example of doing this well is [simple-peer](https://github.com/feross/simple-peer).
 1. The app hasn't had any work done on layout.
 Make it look pretty!
 1. Make sure your app works well on different devices.
 1. Test out Chrome <-> Firefox interop.
 It should work!